International Conference on Valuation and Accounting of Natural Capital for Green Economy (VANTAGE) in Africa

 |2.||Conference brochure (English only)|

-Draft outcome document: International Conference on Valuation and Accounting of Natural Capital for Green Economy (VANTAGE) in Africa held in Nairobi on 3 and 4 December 2013 (UNEP/DEPI/CONF/VANTG/2)Note: Please note that this document was the basis for the discussions on 4 December 2013.
-The final, adopted outcome document will be made available as an Annex to the meeting report, which will be completed and uploaded shortly.
+Final conference report with outcome document as an annex: International Conference on Valuation and Accounting of Natural Capital for Green Economy (VANTAGE) in Africa held in Nairobi on 3 and 4 December 2013 (UNEP/DEPI/CONF/VANTG/3)